 In simple terms, by altering the signal at the grid (input) of the tube, we can alter the signal between the anode and cathode (output) of the tube.
 If the base signal between the anode and cathode is stronger than the “input” signal at the grid, the tube can effectively amplify the “input” signal.

-This is the basics of tube amplification.
-So how can it be used for compression?
+So how can tubes be used for compression?
 Let’s begin by discussing what a variable-mu compressor does, followed by how it does it.

 First off, variable-mu compressors utilize a particular class of tubes called remote cut-off tubes.
 These compressors exploit the natural property of such tubes that allows the gain of the to be widely varied.
 As more negative voltage is applied to the tube (via a control signal), the amount by which the plate current falls gets less and less, which is the basis of tube compression.

 The voltage/amplitude of the variable-mu compressor input signal has an effect on the bias voltage of the remote cut-off tube.
-This effectively means that, as the input signal level increases, so too does the ratio of gain reduction.
+As the input signal level increases, so too does the ratio of gain reduction.